Are you feeling lonely or isolated?

 There are lots of people you can go and speak to about your own concerns, or if you are worried about another student:

-- Wellbeing Advice drop-in (held every day in Student Services)
+- Wellbeing Advice (available every day in Student Support)

 - Students’ Union Advice & Support Centre